 At LovelySkin, we have loofahs and sponges of all shapes and sizes.
 If you’re tired of your poof, change it up with the LATHER Natural Sea Wool Sponge or the LATHER Body Buffing Mitt.
 Both are a bit less abrasive than a traditional loofah, but still effective.

 You can cleanse your skin with your hands any time.
 Unless your hands are rough, you’ll receive a gentle, mild cleanse, making this method great for those who are sensitive, have a skin condition or who are otherwise prone to irritation.
-Also, Dr. Schlessinger and many other dermatologists recommend cleansing with your hands over a washcloth or loofah.
+In fact, LovelySkin CEO and board-certified dermatologist Dr. Joel Schlessinger recommends cleansing with your hands over a loofah or washcloth.

 Hands are not considered optimal for exfoliation, which can leave behind dirt, oil and dead skin cells.
 Unclean hands can also contaminate skin on the face and body with acne-causing bacteria.

 Remember, there are also several wonderful devices available to help you achieve fresh, clean skin every time you cleanse.
-Dr. Schlessinger is a huge fan of Clarisonic devices, and one of our best-sellers is the Clarisonic Pro Skin Cleansing System for Face & Body.
-The device uses a sonic frequency of more than 300 movements a second and a gentle nylon brush head to exfoliate skin, leaving it smooth and soft.
-It features four speeds and a timer to ensure you get a perfectly balanced performance with every use.
+Dr. Schlessinger is a huge fan of Clarisonic devices, and one of our best-sellers is the Clarisonic Smart Profile Skin Cleansing System.
+The device uses sonic frequency and SMART microchip technology to automatically adjust speed, power and timing for optimal cleansing every time.
+Great for use on the face or body, this sonic cleansing brush exfoliates skin, leaving it smooth and soft.

 Do you have a question about cleansing?
 Let us know in the comments section.